Cat4848/recipe-builder/README.md

 - a shared types package that will server both the backend and the frontend enhance DRY code
 - validation and tests (remove this if I manage to do it and update this file referencing the tests and validation)
 - mock the database services to avoid interaction with the real database
+- a favicon icon for the Zero One Recipe Builder App